 Custodian accounts opened under the terms of the Uniform Gifts to Minors Act or the Uniform Transfers to Minors Act are taxable on your child's income taxes.
 However, if your child earns too much income in these or other investment accounts, she can be taxed at your, likely higher, income tax rate.
 If you prefer, though, you can opt to pay tax on them through your own tax return.
+Gaining a thorough understanding of UGMA tax rules is critical for both parents and children alike.

 In many states, UGMA accounts are really UTMA accounts.
 The two account types are similar, although the UTMA laws allow the account to own additional types of investment.
 In either case, the account is designed to be owned by the child but managed by a custodian.
 When the child reaches the age of majority, she automatically gets ownership of the account.
+However, it is important to note that, during their childhood, income earned above $2,100 via the account will incur uniform gifts to minors taxes at the custodian's income tax bracket.

 If you prefer, you can pay the taxes on your child's UGMA/UTMA investment income on your tax return as long as you meet the Internal Revenue Service rules.
 Your child must be under 19, or under 24 if a full-time student, only have income from interest and dividends, and have a gross income of $9,500 or less.
 While this may leave you paying more taxes, it will save the inconvenience of filing separate returns.